Friday, November 22, 2024

 " Skeletons" by Stevie Wonder

 Stevie Wonder was still funkin’ as hard as ever in 1987, nearly three decades into his storied music career.
 That year, he dropped the ferocious funk jam “Skeletons.”
-This is one of the funkiest joints he released in the ‘80s.
+It's one of the funkiest joints he released in the ‘80s.
 The monstrous groove features a powerful synth bass line and an angry beat.
-Stevie serves up a dynamic vocal performance that’s dripping with funky soul.
+Stevie serves up a dynamic vocal performance that’s dripping with funk.
 The track also boasts infectious keyboards and a captivating chorus.

 “Skeletons” is about bringing to light the lies and deceit of those who hide behind a facade of integrity, honor, and respectability, particularly corrupt politicians.
 Stevie released this song when the Iran-Contra hearings were in full swing, and he takes aim at all those involved.
 The song’s extended 12-inch version features short sound bites from Col. Oliver North and President Ronald Reagan, two major players in the Iran-Contra scandal.